K4Connect, a startup bringing tech to senior living centers, closes its $21M Series B – TechCrunch

 Now K4Connect’s CEO, Moody had moved to Raleigh, N.C. to retire, but soon realized he still had energy left to start another company.
 Originally, the startup’s focus had been on bringing smart home technologies together through what’s now K4Connect’s patented operating system, FusionOS.
 But the team hadn’t initially narrowed in on a particular market.

-That changed when Moody met a man, Eric, who was an advocate for the homeless and living with MS. He told the founder that when he wakes up the morning, he has the energy for about a thousand good steps during his day — and how he uses those steps defines the quality of his life.
+That changed when Moody met a man, Eric, who was an advocate for the homeless and living with MS. He told the founder that when he wakes up in the morning, he has the energy for about a thousand good steps during his day — and how he uses those steps defines the quality of his life.
 He said the smart home tech K4Connect was developing could help him make his life better.

 Moody immediately pivoted the company to redirect its focus on serving those in similar situations, which didn’t just include individuals living with disabilities but also the broader senior market.

 Today, the FusionOS-powered platform integrates a suite of solutions designed for residents in independent or assisted living facilities as well as other care facilities.
-This includes tools to stay connected to their families though voice and video messaging, as well as those for accessing a digital resident directory, playing games, and staying informed on the latest community news — ranging from COVID-19 updates to daily meal menus to updated visitation policies, or anything else the facility wants to broadcast.
+This includes tools to stay connected to their families through voice and video messaging, as well as those for accessing a digital resident directory, playing games and staying informed on the latest community news — ranging from COVID-19 updates to daily meal menus to updated visitation policies, or anything else the facility wants to broadcast.

-For the facilities who purchase the software-as-a-service (SaaS) solution for their communities, there are other productivity tools they can use, like those for event management, resident surveys, resident and family management, communications, prospect communications, and more.
+For the facilities who purchase the Software-as-a-Service (SaaS) solution for their communities, there are other productivity tools they can use, like those for event management, resident surveys, resident and family management, communications, prospect communications and more.
 Due the coronavirus outbreak, K4Connect is even developing an expanded video chat service that will allow residents to video call staff for their requests, instead of having staff enter their rooms.

 Another key aspect to K4Connect’s solution is its smart home automation functionality.

 The company provisions Alexa devices for residents, so they don’t have to configure devices themselves — they just plug them in.
-It also supports other home automation devices like smart thermostats, smart lights, motion sensors, sleep tracking devices, and more.
+It also supports other home automation devices like smart thermostats, smart lights, motion sensors, sleep tracking devices and more.

 This is all managed by way of the company’s “K4Community” solution powered by the underlying FusionOS technology.
-Residents can access this as an app their own smartphones, on preprovisioned tablets, or even through digital signage in the facility itself.
+Residents can access this as an app on their own smartphones, on pre-provisioned tablets or even through digital signage in the facility itself.

 The SaaS solution is priced based on per-resident basis and the cost depends on which modules the facility wants to use in their own setup.
 This can range from a few dollars per month per resident to tens of dollars per month per resident, Moody says, and includes support.